* Represents mandatory fields

-The adverse effects that the reproductive system suffers from, decreases the chances of fertility and prevents implantation of an egg.
+The adverse effects that the reproductive system suffers from like inflammation and scarring, decrease the chances of fertility and prevents implantation of an egg.

 The cause of endometriosis is not known though research has shown that endometriosis is hereditary, that is your risk of endometriosis increases if a close family member like your mother or sister has the disease.

 Another possible hypothesis of the cause of endometriosis is known as retrograde menstruation which is when instead of blood flowing out of the cervix and vagina during periods, it flows back into the lower abdomen via the fallopian tube and some lookalike endometrial cells might be deposited outside the uterus and into the pelvis where they can attach to other tissues/organs and grow.